-RESEARCH TRIANGLE PARK, N.C. --As academic institutions start back up across the world during the COVID-19 pandemic, there is uncertainty around how school systems will operate and effectively educate students.
+RESEARCH TRIANGLE PARK, N.C. --As academic institutions head into the new year during the COVID-19 pandemic, there is uncertainty around how school systems will operate and effectively educate students.
 Outside of the U.S., multiple disparities exist in the international education system and many do not have access to virtual learning platforms.
-RTI International (RTI), a nonprofit research institute, has two experts available to comment on the uncertainty and impact surrounding international education during the COVID-19 pandemic outside of the U.S.
+RTI International, a nonprofit research institute, has two experts available to comment on the uncertainty and impact surrounding international education during the COVID-19 pandemic outside of the U.S.

 The United Nations’ Education Agency, UNESCO, released figures that nearly half of all students across the globe do not have access to a computer at home.
 This is especially prevalent in sub-Sahara Africa where over 80% of the population does not have internet access.
 Outside of the U.S., Mexico’s Governor recently announced that classes for students will be broadcasted on television, while Kenya declared that students would have to repeat the year to make up for time lost.